scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 The default value is `on_marked_down_action_none` and the possible values are `on_marked_down_action_none` and `shutdown_sessions`.

 ### `service.beta.kubernetes.io/scw-loadbalancer-force-internal-ip`
-This is the annotation that force the usage of InternalIP inside the loadbalancer.
+**This field is DEPRECATED**.
+This annotation is deprecated and will be removed in a future release.
-Normally, the cloud controller manager use ExternalIP to be nodes region-free (or public InternalIP in case of Baremetal).
+It used to make the CCM use internal IPs instead of public ones for Public only clusters.

 ### `service.beta.kubernetes.io/scw-loadbalancer-use-hostname`
 This is the annotation that force the use of the LB hostname instead of the public IP.